Learning through atypical "phase transitions" in overparameterized neural networks

 (1) Zero-margin references are isolated: $\phi_{\text{FP}}(d; \tilde \kappa=0, \kappa=0)$ is always negative in a neighborhood of $d=0$.
 This explains the poor performance, both in terms of efficiency in finding a solution and in terms of the generalization properties of the solution it finds, of the SA algorithm, which directly targets the Gibbs measure.
 Even for small non-zero values of $\tilde \kappa$ the local entropy is negative for some distances $d$, or it is non-monotonic, denoting the existence of small isolated clusters of solutions.

-(2) At low enough values of $\alpha$, there is a value $\tilde \kappa_u(\alpha)$ above which the local entropy is monotonic.
+(2) Fixing a small enough value of $\alpha$ and keeping increasing the margin of the reference configuration one eventually reaches a threshold value $\tilde\kappa = \kappa_u(\alpha)$ that separates a region for $\tilde\kappa < \kappa_u(\alpha)$ where the local entropy is non-monotonic (as described in the previous point) from a phase where the local entropy is monotonic (for $\tilde\kappa > \kappa_u(\alpha)$).
 This means that those references are located inside a dense region of solutions that extends to very large scales.
-This region extends up to $\tilde \kappa_\text{max}(\alpha)$.
-As shown in Fig.~\ref{Fig::FP_RFM}, the highest curve in terms of local entropy is found by the typical configurations having maximum margin $\kappa_\text{max}(\alpha)$.
-These large-scale regions are targeted by efficient solvers, which also have lower generalization errors than SA.
+The monotonic local entropy phase extends up to $\tilde\kappa = \kappa_\text{max}(\alpha)$.
+As shown in Fig.~\ref{Fig::FP_RFM}, the highest curve in terms of local entropy is found by the typical configurations having maximum margin $\tilde\kappa = \kappa_\text{max}(\alpha)$.
+These large-scale regions are apparently targeted by efficient solvers, which also have lower generalization errors than SA.